 Tackling Gut Issues in Athletes

 Stomach trouble during exercise got you down?
 You aren’t alone.
+Athlete gut trouble is common.
 Studies suggest that on average, between 30 to 50% of all athletes experience some form of gastrointestinal (GI) distress.
 Gender, age, environmental conditions, and sport-type all factor into how often gut troubles turn up.
 In long-distance runners, for example, 30-90% report stomach issues, while in ultra-endurance events, 93% of long-distance triathletes demonstrate symptoms.
 Symptoms include nausea, vomiting, abdominal cramping, and diarrhea, and even blood loss in bowel movements.

 Gut issues are more common in novice athletes but even the pros can’t avoid them.
 Des Linden, the 2018 Boston Marathon Champion, reportedly said of this year’s Boston finish “Honestly, I was just trying not to vomit”.
 Even soccer superstar Lionel Messi was plagued with vomiting before his matches before he reportedly changed his diet to include a healthier balance of foods.